RestoredCDC/CDC_zim_mirror/README.md

 `python ./zim_converter.py`

 This will take some time, progress will be printed on screen.
 There might be some additional printing in between progress for redirects and errors.
 You will get a list of all paths that reported an error at the end.
-The listed `['Counter', 'Creator', 'Date', 'Description', 'Illustration_48x48@1', 'Language', 'Name', 'Publisher', 'Scraper', 'Source', 'Tags', 'Title', 'X-ContentDate', 'mainPage', 'fulltext/xapian', 'listing/titleOrdered/v0', 'listing/titleOrdered/v1', 'title/xapian']` paths as error at the end are not important for our putpose.
+The listed `['Counter', 'Creator', 'Date', 'Description', 'Illustration_48x48@1', 'Language', 'Name', 'Publisher', 'Scraper', 'Source', 'Tags', 'Title', 'X-ContentDate', 'mainPage', 'fulltext/xapian', 'listing/titleOrdered/v0', 'listing/titleOrdered/v1', 'title/xapian']` paths as errors at the end are not important for our purposes.

 If the process ends before printing "done" maybe the server does not have enough RAM.
 In that case you will need to enable swap in linux to compensate which I won't go into here but mentioning it here as a pointer.